Covid-19 Updates

 Transcript Evaluation

 If you completed coursework at a university outside of the United States, your transcripts must be evaluated by a professional credential evaluation center by requesting a “course-by- course” evaluation.
 This process can take 4-6 weeks.
-You may choose any member of the National Association of Credential Evaluation Services to do the review.
+You may choose any member of the National Association of Credential Evaluation Services or the Association of International Credential Evaluators to do the review.

 Enrollment Policies